-ChronosXP – Before installing Timeaeus, Chronos calculated for many years the planetary hours for me
+ChronosXP – Before installing Timaeus, Chronos calculated the planetary hours for me for many years

 Zodiacal Aphesis – a small piece of software specialized in calculating the periods of releasing of planetary energies developed in the Hellenistic astrology.
 I used to use it, but unfortunately, it hasn’t been updated for a long time.